bsuweb/cosa/README.md

 --add, -a <s+>          : Add a URL (or multiple URLs, separated by spaces) to the queue.
 --config, -c <s>        : Run Cosa with a given config file.
 Otherwise, Cosa will use the default config if it exists.
 --broken, -b            : List all URLs that contain broken links, and their broken links.
+--exception, -e <s>     : Add a regex exception to the config file given with the -c flag.
---css, s                : List all CSS URLs that are linked to.
+--list, -l <s>          : List all URLs of the given type.
 --age, -g <s>           : List all URLs that are older than the given date.
 --queue, -q             : List all URLs in the queue.
 --clear-queue, -e       : Empty the queue.